 5. The sun is oppressive during the summer.

-As we mentioned in the previous point, you could end up choosing low-e film coating that can cut down on a tremendous percentage of the sun’s ultraviolet radiation.
+As we mentioned in the previous point, you could end up choosing Low-E film coating that can cut down on a tremendous percentage of the sun’s ultraviolet radiation.
 It’s that ultraviolet radiation that generates heat within your home, like a greenhouse effect.

-It will cause you to have to run your air conditioning far more frequently just to keep comfortable within your home.
+It will cause you to have to run your air conditioning far more frequently just to keep comfort within your home.
 When you replace your old windows with new ones that have this type of film coating on it, you will enjoy the benefits right away.

 These are just five signs that replacement windows are a great idea to consider right now for your Dallas area home.
 If you want to learn more, contact Southwest Doors and Windows today.
+Visit Southwest Door & Window at 10990 Petal St #700 Dallas, TX 75238 or call our team at (214) 341-2212.